 - Anti-bribery, anti-corruption and anti-money laundering policies are in place, and all employees undertake training in these areas.

 - We want to work with suppliers who also believe Corporate Responsibility is important.
-We ask suppliers about their social and environmental commitments during the procurement process.
+We often ask our suppliers to support our corporate responsibility campaigns for example when celebrating Pride our London catering supplier decorated our cafe with rainbow bunting and sold rainbow cupcakes.

-- We have identified five diversity focus areas (gender, ethnicity, mental wellbeing, LGBT and social mobility) and are undertaking actions to address each one in collaboration with our employee networks.
+- We have identified five diversity focus areas (gender equality, ethnicity, mental wellbeing, LGBT and social mobility) and are undertaking actions to address each one in collaboration with our employee networks.
+We are a member of Aspiring Solicitors which is committed to increasing diversity in the legal profession.

 - We are a member of Aspiring Solicitors which is committed to increasing diversity in the legal profession.